Là-bas (novel): History and plot

 Là-Bas was first published in serial form by the newspaper L'Écho de Paris, with the first installment appearing on February 15, 1891.
 It came out in book form in April of the same year; the publisher was Tresse et Stock.
 Many of L'Écho de Paris more conservative readers were shocked by the subject matter and urged the editor to halt the serialisation, but he ignored them.
 Sale of the book was prohibited from French railway stations.

 The plot of Là-Bas concerns the novelist Durtal, who is disgusted by the emptiness and vulgarity of the modern world.
-He seeks relief by turning to the study of the Middle Ages (chapter one contains the first critical appreciation of Matthias Grünewald's Tauberbischofsheim altarpiece) and begins to research the life of the notorious 15th-century child-murderer Gilles de Rais.
-Through his contacts in Paris (notably Dr. Johannes, modeled after Joseph-Antoine Boullan), Durtal finds out that Satanism is not simply a thing of the past but alive in turn of the century France.
+He seeks relief by turning to the study of the Middle Ages (chapter one contains the first critical appreciation of Matthias Grünewald's Tauberbischofsheim altarpiece) and begins to research the life of the notorious 15th-century child-murderer and torturer Gilles de Rais.
+Through his contacts in Paris (notably Dr. Johannès, modeled after Joseph-Antoine Boullan), Durtal finds out that Satanism is not simply a thing of the past but is alive in fin de siècle France.
 He embarks on an investigation of the occult underworld with the help of his lover Madame Chantelouve.
-The novel culminates with a description of a black mass.
+The novel culminates with a description of a Black Mass.

 Reception

-Dave Langford reviewed La Bas for White Dwarf #88, and stated that "A lurid and influential book, containing that famous description of the Black Mass attended by Huysmans himself."
+Dave Langford reviewed Là-bas for White Dwarf #88, and described it as "A lurid and influential book, containing that famous description of the Black Mass attended by Huysmans himself."